Tyil/website/_posts/2016-09-30-on-cloudflare.md

 ---

 Cloudflare is a threat to online security and privacy.
 But do not take my word for it.
-There are plenty ore people with more credibility who have already pointed this out:
+There people with more credibility who have already pointed this out:

 * [Article on Cloudflare by joepie91][joepie]